Lahore

 Lahore (Note: /ləˈhɔr/ lə-HOR; /pa/; /ur/) is the capital and largest city of the Pakistani province of Punjab.
 It is the second-largest city in Pakistan, after Karachi, and 27th largest in the world, with a population of over 14 million.
 Lahore is one of Pakistan's major industrial, educational and economic hubs.
-It has been the historic capital and cultural centre of the wider Punjab region, and is one of Pakistan's most socially liberal, progressive, and cosmopolitan cities.
+It has been the historic capital and cultural centre of the wider Punjab region, and is a major socially liberal, progressive, and cosmopolitan city in the country.

-Lahore's origin dates back to antiquity.
-The city has been inhabited for around two millennia, although it rose to prominence in the late 10th century with the establishment of the Walled City, its fortified interior.
-Lahore served as the capital of several empires during the mediaeval era, including the Hindu Shahis, Ghaznavid Empire and Delhi Sultanate.
-It reached the height of its splendour under the Mughal Empire between the late 16th and early 18th centuries, being its capital city for many years.
+The site of the city has been inhabited for around two millennia, although Lahore itself rose to prominence in the late 10th century.
+At times Lahore has served as the capital of several empires, including the Odi Shahis, Ghaznavid Empire and Delhi Sultanate.
+It was one of the principal cities in the Mughal Empire, being its capital city during the reign of Akbar.
 During this period, it was one of the largest cities in the world.
-The city was captured by the forces of the Afsharid ruler Nader Shah in 1739.
-Although the Mughal authority was re-established, it fell into a period of decay while being contested among the Afghans and the Sikhs between 1748 and 1798, eventually becoming capital of the Sikh Empire in the early 19th century.
-Lahore was annexed to the British Raj in 1849 and became the capital of British Punjab.
-Lahore was central to the independence movements of British India, with the city being the site of both the Declaration of Indian Independence and the resolution calling for the establishment of Pakistan.
-It experienced some of the worst rioting during the partition of British India preceding Pakistan's establishment.
-Following the success of the Pakistan Movement and the subsequent partition in 1947, Lahore was declared the capital of Pakistan's Punjab province.
+In the 18th century Lahore fell into a period of decay while being contested among the Durranis and the Sikhs; it regained some of its former grandeur when it became capital of the Kingdom of Lahore in the early 19th century.
+It was annexed to the British Raj in 1849 and became the capital of Punjab Province.
+Lahore was central to the independence movements of British India, with the city being the site of both the Declaration of Indian Independence and the resolution for the establishment of Pakistan.
+It suffered rioting during the partition of British India in 1947.
+Following the independence of Pakistan, Lahore remained the capital of Punjab province.

-Located in central-eastern Punjab, along the River Ravi, it is the largest Punjabi-speaking city in the world.
-Lahore exerts a strong cultural and political influence over Pakistan.
-A UNESCO City of Literature and major centre for Pakistan's publishing industry, Lahore remains the foremost centre of Pakistan's literary scene.
-The city is also a major centre of education, with some of Pakistan's leading universities based in the city.
+Lahore is located in central-eastern Punjab, along the Ravi River, and has a strong cultural and political influence over the country being capital of its most populated province.
+It is a UNESCO City of Literature and major centre for Pakistan's publishing industry, and is as such a foremost centre of Pakistan's literary scene.
+The city is also a major centre of education, with some of the country's leading universities based there.
 Lahore is home to Pakistan's Punjabi film industry, and is a major centre of Qawwali music.
-The city also hosts much of Pakistan's tourism industry, with major attractions including the Walled City, the famous Badshahi and Wazir Khan mosques, as well as several Sikh and Sufi shrines.
+The city hosts a significant portion of Pakistan's tourism industry, with major attractions including the Walled City, the Badshahi and Wazir Khan mosques, as well as several Sikh and Sufi shrines.
 Lahore is also home to the Lahore Fort and Shalimar Gardens, both of which are UNESCO World Heritage Sites.